 - A bit high price but you get what you pay for!

 Affordable portable scooter for elderly

 The Shoprider is a bit heavier than the Drive ZooMe at 70 lbs but still light enough to be easily lifted into a trunk of a car or carried around by a healthy person for a short distance.
-It also features a three wheel design which make it a bit more unstable.
+It also features a three-wheel design which makes it a bit more unstable.

 - Lightweight (70 lbs)